-M. Gutzwiller was the first to demonstrate that chaotic dynamics is built upon unstable periodic orbits in his 1960's work on the quantization of classically chaotic quantum systems, where the 'Gutzwiller trace formula' gives the semiclassical quantum spectrum as a sum over classical periodic orbits [51-54].
-Equally important was D. Ruelle's 1970's work on hyperbolic systems, where ergodic averages associated with natural invariant measures are expressed as weighted sums on the infinite set of unstable periodic orbits embedded in the underlying chaotic set [89, 90].
-This idea can be traced back to the following sources: 1. the foundational 1967 review [100], where S. Smale proposed as "a wild idea in this direction" a (technically incorrect, but prescient) zeta function over periodic orbits, 2. the 1965 Artin-Mazur zeta function for counting periodic orbits [1], and 3. the 1956 Selberg number-theoretic zeta functions for Riemann surfaces of constant curvature [97].
+M. Gutzwiller was the first to demonstrate that chaotic dynamics is built upon unstable periodic orbits in his 1960's work on the quantization of classically chaotic quantum systems, where the 'Gutzwiller trace formula' gives the semiclassical quantum spectrum as a sum over classical periodic orbits [78-81].
+Equally important was D. Ruelle's 1970's work on hyperbolic systems, where ergodic averages associated with natural invariant measures are expressed as weighted sums on the infinite set of unstable periodic orbits embedded in the underlying chaotic set [131, 132].
+This idea can be traced back to the following sources: 1. the foundational 1967 review [146], where S. Smale proposed as "a wild idea in this direction" a (technically incorrect, but prescient) zeta function over periodic orbits, 2. the 1965 Artin-Mazur zeta function for counting periodic orbits [2], and 3. the 1956 Selberg number-theoretic zeta functions for Riemann surfaces of constant curvature [142].
 That one could compute using these infinite sets was not clear at all.
-Ruelle [94] never attempted explicit computations, and Gutzwiller only attempted to implement summations over anisotropic Kepler periodic orbits by treating them as Ising model configurations [55] (In retrospect, Gutzwiller was lucky; it turns out that the more periodic orbits one includes, the worse convergence one gets [19]).
+Ruelle [137] never attempted explicit computations, and Gutzwiller only attempted to implement summations over anisotropic Kepler periodic orbits by treating them as Ising model configurations [82] (In retrospect, Gutzwiller was lucky; it turns out that the more periodic orbits one includes, the worse convergence one gets [26]).

 For a long time the convergence of such sums bedeviled the practitioners, until the mathematically rigorous spectral determinants for hyperbolic deterministic flows, and the closely related semiclassicaly exact Gutzwiller Zeta functions were recast in terms of highly convergent cycle expansions.
 Under these circumstances, a relatively few short periodic orbits lead to highly accurate long time averages of quantities measured in chaotic dynamics and of spectra for quantum systems.
 The idea, in a nutshell, is that long orbits are shadowed by shorter orbits, and the nth term in a cycle expansion is the difference between the shorter cycles estimate of the period n-cycles' contribution and the exact n-cycles sum.
-For unstable, hyperbolic flows, this difference falls off exponentially or super-exponentially [95].
-Contrary to what some literature says, cycle expansions are no more 'clever resummations' than the Plemelj-Smithies cumulant evaluation of a determinant is section 22.1 exercise 4.1 remark 22.2 chapter A45 a 'resummation', and their theory is considerably more reassuring than what practitioners of quantum chaos fear: there is no 'abscissa of absolute convergence', there is no 'entropy barrier', and the exponential proliferation of cycles is not the problem.
+For unstable, hyperbolic flows, this difference falls off exponentially or super-exponentially [138].
+Contrary to what some literature says, cycle expansions are no more 'clever resummations' than the Plemelj-Smithies cumulant evaluation of a determinant is a 'resummation', and their theory is considerably more reassuring than what practitioners of quantum chaos fear: there is no 'abscissa of absolute convergence', there is no 'entropy barrier', and the exponential proliferation of cycles is not the problem.